Provider FAQs for funded places

 31 March |

-From Sept 2023, funding rates for PVI and governor run provision is as follows:
+From April 2024, funding rates for PVI, childminders and maintained governor run provision is as follows:

-- £0.20 lower rate - (per hour, per child for every funded three and four year old in attendance) if between 10-32% of funded children reside in areas of disadvantage.
-Settings eligible for this could have an hourly rate of £5.06 per hour.
+- £0.20 lower rate - (per hour, per child for every funded three and four year old in attendance) if between 10-32% of funded children reside in attendance with postcodes in the 20% most deprived areas.
+Settings eligible for this could have an hourly rate of £5.28 per hour for 3 and 4 year olds.

-- £0.30 higher rate - (per hour, per child for every funded three and four year old in attendance) if between 33-100% of funded children reside in areas of disadvantage.
-Settings eligible for this could have an hourly rate of £5.16 per hour.
+- £0.30 higher rate - (per hour, per child for every funded three and four year old in attendance) if between 33-100% of funded children in attendance with postcodes in the 20% most deprived areas.
+Settings eligible for this could have an hourly rate of £5.38 per hour for 3 and 4 year olds.

 - no more than a maximum of 10 funded hours in a day